 When you've finished kneeling on your plastic sheet, use it to protect your boot from the dirty tyre.
-If you have a space saver, do not travel faster than 80 km/h and get the tyre fixed as soon as possible.
+If you have a space saver, do not travel faster than 80 km/h and get the punctured tyre fixed as soon as possible.

-To prevent theft, alloy wheels have locking nuts, which won't fit a standard socket.
+To prevent theft, many alloy wheels have locking nuts, which won't fit a standard socket.
 When buying a car with alloys, check for a locking nut and the correct socket.